ruptz/QB-breakcuffs/README.md

 What to delete / change
 =
-You will need to change and deleet 2 things
+You will need to change and delet 2 things

 **Delete this code below**
 ```